Top 10 foodie cities in America

 Book a table: Zaytinya for its Crispy Brussels Afelia (made with Brussels sprouts), Jaleo for its tapas, Ben’s Chilli Bowl for its half-smokes, and Founding Farmers for its farm-to-plate dishes.
 Also try Rogue 24 for its Liquid Chicken, Mintwood Place for its blend of French and local cuisine, and either Meskerem, Dukem or Ethiopic (ideally all three) for Ethiopian cooking.

-Why: The Windy City has confirmed its place as one of the country’s elite dining destinations for its confident cooking, improvised fusion menus, award-winning chefs, and strong passion for local and sustainable ingredients.
+Why: The Windy City has confirmed its place as one of the country’s elite dining destinations for its confident cooking, improvised fusion menus, award-winning chefs, restaurants and strong passion for local and sustainable ingredients.
 It also has a huge amount of neighbourhood farmers’ markets and is committed to funding training for young farmers.

 Defining dishes: Deep-dish Chicago pizza, Chicago-style hot dog (all-beef hot dog on a steamed poppy seed bun topped with yellow mustard, relish, tomato wedges, chopped onions, a pickle spear, hot peppers and celery salt - never ketchup), and Italian beef - a long Italian roll piled with seasoned roast beef that sometimes comes with cheese.